The best Spanish islands

 The Galician Islands are the ones with more inconsistent weather, however, July and August are typically sunny and warm

-Best Spanish islands in November, December, January, February, March and April
+Best in November, December, January, February, March and April

 This is a time of the year when the European continent tends to be cold everywhere you go.

 Ibiza and Mallorca are the only 2 islands with some local life.
-Ibiza becomes more lively during the Christmas and New Year school holiday with parties in the most important Disco Club.
+Ibiza becomes more lively during the Christmas and New Year school holidays with parties in the most important Disco Club.

 Tenerife and Gran Canaria, have the best weather.
 Stay on the south coast for mostly sunny days and some rain in the latter part of the day.